A Game of Pawns: Always-Grabbing Pawn Games

 \section{Always-Grabbing Pawn Games}

-\stam{ \begin{theorem} Consider an always-grabbing game $\G = \zug{V, E, T}$, a configuration $c = \zug{v, P}$ with $v \in V_j$, and let $i \in \set{1,2}$.
-Consider a configuration $c' = \zug{v, P'}$ with $P' \subseteq P$ under the restriction that if $j \in P$, then $j \in P'$, thus if \PLi controls Pawn~$j$ in $c$, then he also controls Pawn~$j$ in $c'$.
-If \PLi wins from $c$, then \PLi wins from $c'$. \end{theorem} \begin{proof} Note that the proof of theorem 12 does not use the fact that the grabbing is optional and thus theorem 12 can be extended to always-grabbing game and the proof follows the proof of theorem 12. \end{proof} } In this section, we study always-grabbing pawn games and show that MVPP always-grabbing pawn-games are $\EXP$-complete.
+In this section, we study always-grabbing pawn games and show that MVPP always-grabbing pawn-games are $\EXP$-complete.
 The main challenge is proving the lower bound.
 We proceed as follows.
 Let $\M$ be an ATM.
 Apply the reduction in Thm~\ref{thm:LAK-EXP} and the one in Thm.~\ref{thm-MVPP optional grab} to obtain pairs $\zug{\G, c}$ and $\zug{\G', c'}$, where $\G$ and $\G'$ are respectively \LAK and optional-grabbing games with initial configurations $c$ and $c'$ respectively.
 We devise a construction that takes $\zug{\G', c'}$ and produces an always-grabbing game $\G''$ and a configuration $c''$ such that \PO wins from $c''$ in $\G''$ iff he wins from $c$ in $\G$.

 \usetikzlibrary{shapes.geometric}